gtoral/website/content/publication/political_bureaucratic_cycles/index.md

   - admin
 publication_short: ""

-abstract: A vast literature on political cycles has shown that politicians often manipulate policy tools ahead of elections to win votes.
-Yet much less is known about the effects of policies designed to constrain these cycles.
-I argue that legal constraints on politicians' discretion over tools like spending, debt, transfers, or hires ahead of elections simply displace --and can even exacerbate-- such cycles.
-I demonstrate these unintended consequences using large, monthly panels of Brazilian municipalities to measure cycles in public employment.
-Federal laws ban hiring and firing bureaucrats in a 6-month period around elections.
-Consistent with politicians anticipating and strategically responding to these constraints, hiring decreases during this freeze period, but increases in the months before the ban.
-Cycles are not restricted to political advisers or to temporary employees -- they are present across all levels of the bureaucracy and in the civil service too.
-These patterns are even more pronounced in localities that experience a randomized anti-corruption audit.
-These findings highlight how the effectiveness of anti- corruption strategies can be undermined by politicians' strategic responses to them.
+abstract: Prior research has established that politicians often manipulate public resources before elections to win votes.
+Much less is known about the effects of policies designed to constrain such behavior.
+I argue that laws limiting politicians' discretion over policy tools during election periods ? a common policy approach ? displace (and may even intensify) these cycles.
+I present evidence to support this hypothesis using administrative data on municipalities in Brazil, where federal laws prohibit hiring bureaucrats around elections.
+Consistent with strategic adaptation, hiring surges before the freeze period, thereby creating anticipatory cycles.
+I exploit quasi-experimental variation in political incentives and anti-corruption enforcement to demonstrate that incentives and constraints shape these cycles.
+These findings reveal a paradox: rather than curbing political budget cycles, election-time constraints on government discretion displace them, potentially deepening their costs for fiscal discipline and electoral fairness.
+Successful anti-corruption policies must thus account for politicians' strategic adaptation to constraints.

 draft: false
 featured: false